Home » USA » Grand Canyon West Rim helicopter tours

 Besides the helicopter ride over one of the seven natural wonders of the World, visitors also enjoy many activities at the West Rim.

-In this article, we share everything you must know before booking your Grand Canyon helicopter tour over the West Rim.
+This article covers everything you must know before booking a Grand Canyon helicopter tour over the West Rim.

 Grand Canyon West Rim Helicopter Tour